As we step away on vacation, we'll provide a position-by-position preview of next month's draft from a Buffalo Bills perspective:

 Draft need: Moderate

-Sweet spot: Mid rounds.
+Sweet spot: Mid-to-late rounds.